bigdatateaching/aws-emr-guide/README.md

 1. Go to the EMR console and click on the cluster of interest which takes you to the cluster's summary page
 2. Copy the _Master Public DNS_ from the Summary Section

 	#### For a Hadoop only cluster

-	a.
-Use ssh agent forwarding, so add your private key to memory using `ssh-add` (use the right approach based on your operating system.)
-	b. `ssh` to the master node using the `hadoop` username

-	`ssh -A hadoop...`

-	#### For a Hadoop only cluster